GRANT PRINCIPAL INVESTIGATORS

 Ben Chance

 Ben is the American Film Showcase Curation and Distribution Manager.
 He grew up on an almond farm in California’s Central Valley before moving to Los Angeles to attend the USC School of Cinematic Arts.
-Upon graduating, he began working at The Gersh Agency before moving to United Talent Agency (UTA).
+After graduating, he worked at United Talent Agency (UTA).
 During his time at UTA he learned about film finance and packaging as well as motion picture literary representation.
 He subsequently volunteered as a videographer with the Collateral Repair Project NGO in Amman, Jordan before joining AFS.
+As the Program Coordinator Ben created the digital distribution system AFS uses today.
+In 2021, Ben was promoted to Curation and Distribution Manager actively scouting for AFS at film festivals, securing rights, managing localization and updating digital security protocol.
+Additionally, he has led partnerships with major studios to host special screening series of select narrative titles around the world.
+Ben is an active swimmer, tennis player, ultimate frisbee enthusiast and perfecter of the art of tiramisu.